What are Monetary Assets?

 - For Meeting Daily Expenses – As business needs the money in real terms for meeting day to day expenses and paying wages to the workers etc. It is much needed for it.

 - For Working Capital Cycle – These are required for working capital, i.e., for paying to creditors and receipts from debtors and giving advances or short-term loansShort-term LoansShort term loans are the loans with a repayment period of 12 months or less, generally offered by firms, individuals or entrepreneurs for immediate liquidity requirements.
 These are usually provided at a higher interest rate, these short term loans often have a weekly repayment schedule. to employees and others.

 - For Maintaining Liquidity – As Business risk is uncertain anytime money can be needed for meeting unplanned expenditures; hence certain liquidity is required; therefore, there is a need for monetary assets in every business entity.

 - Fixed in Value and Lower Risk – As the value of such assets is fixed in nature; hence, they carry an obligation to deliver a certain amount at times of need because of their static nature.

 - They contain an obligation to deliver the specified value, which can be converted into cash quickly.

 - The working capital cycle is vital for business organizations, and monetary assets can be used in case of a slow down of working capital, and business can be conducted smoothly.

-- It assures creditors and other lenders that their money is safe, and business organization will repay its obligations timely.
+- It assures creditors and other lenders that their money is safe, and business organization will repay their obligations timely.